800-922-2596 Call Now Book a Free Inspection

 Don’t attempt to deal with a wasp nest on your own.
 An expert exterminator from Gregory Pest Solutions will be your full-service pest solutions provider specializing in the effective removal and extermination of hornets and their nests.

-One of our pros will formulate an environmentally friendly plan for removal and prevention of hornets from your property.
+One of our technicians will formulate an environmentally friendly plan for the removal and prevention of hornets from your property.
 Once we implement our plan, our experts will remove accessible nests so your family or customers can enjoy your outdoor spaces without the fear of painful stings.
 Trust our hornet removal professionals to do the job right.

 Yellow jackets are smaller insects and will always have distinctive yellow and black coloring.
 Hornets are larger and tend to have reddish or brown coloring.